Webster's Unabridged Dictionary - Letter H - Page 29

 Heronry (n.)
 A place where herons breed.

 Herpes (n.)
-An eruption of the skin, taking various names, according to its form, or the part affected; especially, an eruption of vesicles in small distinct clusters, accompanied with itching or tingling, including shingles, ringworm, and the like; -- so called from its tendency to creep or spread from one part of the skin to another.
+(Med.)
+An eruption of the skin, taking various names, according to its form, or the part affected, caused by a herpesvirus infection; especially, an eruption of vesicles in small distinct clusters, accompanied with itching or tingling, including shingles, ringworm, and the like; -- so called from its tendency to creep or spread from one part of the skin to another.

 Herpetic (a.)
 Pertaining to, or resembling, the herpes; partaking of the nature of herpes; as, herpetic eruptions.